arjunmalik09/rag-system/README.md

 Solution

-1. CRUD API for Document Metadata
-2. Upload API for Document Ingestion
+1. Upload API for Document Ingestion
+Use the POST /upload API endpoint to upload a document.
+This will process the document, generate embeddings, and store them in Weaviate.

-3. Query API
+2. Query API
+Use the POST /query endpoint with a query string to search for relevant document chunks.
+The system will return the most relevant results from Weaviate.

 Deploy